Animadversio/Animadversio.github.io/_academic_notes/Note on Computer Vision.md

 **Wavelet transform and restoration**

 * Define the i.id.
-Gaussian prior in Wavelet transformed space
+Gaussian (multi-var) prior in Wavelet transformed space
-* Use the Wavelet transform to rotate it into pixel space!
+* Use the inverse Wavelet transform to rotate it into pixel space!
+* *Remark*: A complex distribution can be constructed by some regular simple distribution if mapped to the correct representational space
+  * GAN and VAE is another demonstration of this idea